Trip cancellation not covered by your card? Calling the hotel or airline directly and making a compelling case might get you a refund.

 - Citi / AAdvantage Executive World Elite Mastercard’s trip cancellation and interruption protection covers up to $5,000 per person per trip of nonrefundable expenses.

-- Chase Sapphire Preferred offers trip cancellation coverage up to $10,000 per covered trip.
+- Chase Sapphire Preferred offers trip cancellation coverage, and you can be reimbursed up to $10,000 per person and and $20,000 per trip for prepaid, non-refundable travel expenses.

 See “Compare cards’ trip cancellation, trip interruption policies” to see the protections offered by cards from different issuers, including Chase, Wells Fargo and Citi.